BA Linguistics programs

 - Expanded major in linguistics (without studies in other departments).
 Requirements

-- NEW Combined expanded major: an expanded major within the department combining mostly linguistics with a smaller number of courses in literature.
+- Combined expanded major: an expanded major within the department combining mostly linguistics with a smaller number of courses in literature.
 Requirements

 - The following planned double majors: